reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 By default, a Spring Boot application includes all components it finds within its package and sub-packages, so this will usually only be needed if we want to include beans from other packages.

+### Overriding Beans With `@TestConfiguration`

+With `@TestConfiguration` we can not only include additional beans required for test but also override the beans defined in the application.
+Read more about it in our article on [Testing with `@TestConfiguration`](https://reflectoring.io/spring-boot-testconfiguration/)

 ### Creating a Custom `@SpringBootApplication`